-CNC Shark HD4 Router Mounting
+CNC Shark HD5 Router Mounting

-With the 4 bolts removed, place the cradle mount onto your gantry and replace the 4 bolts using a T27 Torx bit or screwdriver.
+With the 4 bolts removed, place the cradle mount onto your gantry and replace the 4 bolts using the appropriate hex driver

-Install Router into Router Base by loosening the two horizontal bolts in front and sliding router in until the motor protrudes at least $1 \frac{1}{2}$ " below the clamp.
+Install Router into Router Base by loosening the two horizontal bolts on the left and sliding router in until the motor protrudes at least $1\,\%$ " below the clamp.
+On some router brands you may need to spread the clamp by gently inserting a flat blade screwdriver in the slot while sliding the router into the mount.